Need a shoe that’s dressy? Casual? Cool? Versatile?

 There are many high-quality luxury loafers brands today.
 One of the best brands is Gucci as they were one of the original brands to create loafers.
 However, brands such as G.H.
 Bass and Tod’s also offer great men’s luxury loafer options.

 Other neutrals such as navy, tan, or burgundy are great places to start as well.
-If you want to branch out and create an edgier look, you can try a loafer in a bright colour.
+If you want to branch out and create an edgier look, you can try a loafer in a bright color.

 The Jordaan leather loafers from Gucci are stylish and comfortable.
 They are often regarded as one of the most comfortable loafer models available.